Favorite Photographers

 Alan Schaller (1989- )

-In his series “Metropolis,” Alan Schaller’s exploration of the theme of disconnection immediately struck a chord with me.
+In his series entitled Metropolis, Alan Schaller’s exploration of the theme of disconnection immediately struck a chord with me.
 In our largely urban and always online world, we are far too disconnected from each other.
 Considering his wider work, I love his use of light to cast his subject matter in high and striking contrast across all of his photography.
-I also appreciate the humor he often injects into his work.

 More information: